bootprint/bootprint-monorepo/README.md

 ## Usage

-The following example demonstrates how to use this module:
+The following examples demonstrate how to use this module.
+The following files are involved:

 <pre><code>